BOZEMAN — For the first time in a long time, new Montana State defensive coordinator Kane Ioane has a hankering for some spring football.

 Edge rusher Bryce Sterk had a monster year, piling up 8.5 sacks and 17 tackles for loss.
 It’s hard to believe Derek Marks will be a senior in 2019; nevertheless his experience is valuable.
 The ultra-strong Chase Benson still has a big upside.

-James Williams saw extensive playing time as a true freshman in the middle last year.
 Meanwhile, Choate has spoken highly in the past about 6-3, 270-pounder Seer Deines.

 Wide receiver: Frazier takes over a position group replete with skill.
 Kevin Kassis, Travis Johnson and Lance McCutcheon made big plays in the passing game despite MSU’s unflinching commitment to its power running game.